JianJinglin/aptamer-protein-independent-study/README.md

 # Project Repository

-Welcome to our project repository.
-This space is used for code synchronization and collaboration.
+Welcome to our project repo.
+This space is used for code sharing and collaboration.

 ## Shared Resources